sachinsu/sachinsu.github.io/work_journal/journal2021.md

     - Lastly, my free advice.
 Don’t take free advice.
 It’s never worth the money you don’t pay.

-- Work updates
-    Issuance,
-    - Issue with Bank of India for which they had raised penalty and they wanted to understand data flow within systems.
-Shared updated issuance architecture diagram to be used to explain data flow.

-    Axis bank -  migration of existing document mgmt system to MOS.
-Migration of 1Tb of documents.
-Approach for the same? and whether existing infrastructure can accomodate additional compute?

-    BFL,
-    - Integration with BFL Services - Issues in Dashboard updates and long queue lengths for unprocessed messages.
-Approach is to combine tables and use partitions and also use separate Queue for BFL Updates.
-    - Change in business requirements to maintain product line with limits for one card per customer

-    DH,
-    - Ongoing App Review

-    Sahil,
-    - Unified non-card transactions from different channels

 - History of Data Architectures

     -  It all started with need for business leaders to understand how business was doing. so process was to get data out of operational data systems , transform it into a central place (Data warehouse) and perform analytics on it.